 He is registered as a Chartered Engineer in the UK, and is a Fellow of the Institution of Engineering and Technology, Fellow of the Royal Society of South Africa, Fellow of the South African Academy of Engineering, Fellow of the South African Institute of Electrical Engineers, Fellow of the Institute of Directors, Senior Member of the Institute for Electrical and Electronics Engineers and member of the Academy of Science of South Africa.

-He has consulted on the management of technological innovation for clients in the telecommunications, information technology, health, steel, energy, mining, electronics, aerospace, food and beverage, paper and pulp, chemical and consulting sectors, as well as universities and higher education institutions, science councils, government departments and municipalities.
+He has consulted on the management of technological innovation for clients in a wide range of industries, including the telecommunications, information technology, health, steel, energy, mining, electronics, aerospace, food and beverage, paper and pulp, chemical and consulting sectors, as well as universities and higher education institutions, science councils, government departments and municipalities.
 Inputs were also provided to the Georgia Institute of Technology on international technology indicators and the George Washington University Forecast on Emerging Technologies.

 As Director of the Institute for Technological Innovation, he consulted through the Laboratory for Advanced Engineering (Pty) Ltd , a campus company of the University of Pretoria.
 He was instrumental in the establishment and governance of a number of entrepreneurial campus enterprises at UP, focusing on consulting, executive and continuing education, commercialisation of research, sport and a venture fund, as well as being involved in the establishment and governance of business incubators and a science/techno park.

 The executive education workshop ‘Managing Technological Innovation for Competitive Advantage’ was commissioned by several large companies and public bodies on an in-house basis and also attracted sizeable general audiences in South Africa and Australia.